rcconsulting/myFMApiLibrary-for-PHP/README.md

 [Richard Carlton Consulting](https://rcconsulting.com/ "Richard Carlton Consulting") is a full-stack FileMaker development consultancy, serving clients globally with any and all FileMaker-related needs.
 We also publish the largest and most [complete video training](https://fmtraining.tv/) course for the FileMaker Community.

 ## Description
 This library is a PHP wrapper of the FileMaker Data API.
-It supports both 17 and 18 Data API commands, though if you use an 18 command (metadata commands for ex) on 17, it will fail.
+It supports both 17/18/19 Data API commands, though if you use an 18 command (metadata commands for ex) on 17, it will fail.

 You will be able to use every functions like it's documented in your FileMaker server Data Api documentation (accessible via https://[your server domain]/fmi/data/apidoc).